-Underwriting is a risk management tool that medical funders implement as per the Medical Schemes Act.
+Underwriting is a risk management tool that medical funders implement as per the Medical Schemes Act of certain previously existing medical conditions.

 Underwriting is the assessment of a new member or beneficiary's risk profile to determine whether waiting periods should be imposed with a view to reduce GEMS' exposure to anti-selective behaviour and non-disclosure.